EugenMayer/helm-charts/charts/postgres-pgdump-backup/README.md

 are mapped in which [environment variables of the actual image](https://github.com/prodrigestivill/docker-postgres-backup-local#environment-variables=)

 If any values are unclear, open an issue or a PR explaining those.
 Happy to include docs here for anything needed

+### Mandatory values

+- `image.tag` - set this to your pg version, see [docker available tags](https://hub.docker.com/r/prodrigestivill/postgres-backup-local/tags)
+- `postgres.host` - set this to your postgres host
+- `postgres.auth.existingSecretName` - set this to the existing secret holding `POSTGRES_USER` and `POSTGRES_PASSWORD`.
+Alternatively set `postgres.auth.user` and `postgres.auth.password`

 ## Credits